Andres-G-Gomez/andres-g-gomez.github.io/_projects/5_project.md

 ---
 layout: page
-title: Navigating the InternImage Model:
+title: Navigating the InternImage Model, A Deep Dive into its Encoder and Revolutionary DCNv3 Operator
 description:
 img: assets/img/1.jpg
 importance: 1